dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-your-database.md

 ### HTTP and Thrift

 dbt Cloud supports connecting to an Apache Spark cluster using the HTTP method or the Thrift method.
+Note: While the HTTP method can be used to connect to an all-purpose Databricks cluster, the ODBC method is recommended for all Databricks connections.
+For further details on configuring these connection parameters, please see the [dbt-spark documentation](https://github.com/fishtown-analytics/dbt-spark#configuring-your-profile)

-The following fields are available when creating an Apache Spark connection over HTTP:
+The following fields are available when creating an Apache Spark connection using the HTTP and Thrift connection methods:

 | Field | Description | Examples |
 | ----- | ----------- | -------- |